jsharris7/koala/README.md

 ```

 ### 2. Install necessary softwares
-Some *koala* executables need newer versions of some softwares on the HPC@NCSU in order to work properly.
-Check the following list and decide whether you need to install additional softwares.
+Some *koala* executables need additional softwares in order to work properly.
+Check whether you need to install additional softwares.

 - `koala`
     - None